Rumana1718/PSD-to-HTML/README.md

-PSD file name: STRICT, Which is converted to code (using HTML, CSS, and JavaScript).
+PSD files are converted to code(using HTML, CSS and Javascript):

+1.STRICT

+2. Business related website.